Laurent Binet

 His most recently released work was Perspective(s) on January 1st, 2023.

-Will there be any more books by Laurent Binet?
+Are there upcoming new books by Laurent Binet?

 Laurent Binet does not have any upcoming books with a set publication date within the next few months at this time.